Why we may terminate your registration

 Access to ATO systems and client lists

 If you are a tax or BAS agent and your registration is terminated, we are required to notify the Australian Taxation Office (ATO).
-The ATO will then close your access to its electronic interface systems, including the practitioner lodgment service (PLS), electronic lodgment service (ELS), Tax Agent Portal and BAS Agent Portal.
+The ATO will then close your access to its electronic interface systems, including the Practitioner Lodgment Service (PLS), Online services for agents, Tax Agent Portal and BAS Agent Portal.

 Enquiries relating to ATO systems, including matters relating to client lists, should be directed to the ATO.